 123RF/Corey A Ford

-Back in the 1600s, an intelligent young man from nearly halfway around the world arrived on the shores of what would eventually be known as Canada, speaking and understanding at least five different languages!
+Back in the 1600s, an intelligent young man from nearly halfway around the world arrived on the shores of what would eventually be known as Canada.
+He spoke and understood at least five different languages!

 Drawing of Benin City, the capital of Benin Empire, made by an English officer in 1897.
 (Wikimedia/Public domain)

-Details about Mathieu's early life are hard to find, but historians believe that his family was from the African kingdom of Benin (southern part of Nigeria), though Mathieu himself may have been born in the Azore Islands (near Portugal and Morocco).
+Some historians believe that his family was from the African kingdom of Benin (southern part of Nigeria), though Mathieu himself may have been born in the Azore Islands (near Portugal and Morocco).

 In the early 1600s, fur trader and governor of Acadia, Pierre Dugua de Mons, had Mathieu use his ability to speak and understand several languages to serve as an interpreter between the explorers and First Nations people living in New France (Quebec).

 Canada Post©2017.
 Reprinted with permission